 Dr. T. Andrew Zabel currently serves as the Asst.
 VP of Clinical Research and Quality Improvement at Kennedy Krieger Institute.
 Dr. Zabel oversees the collection of information designed to evaluate and improve the clinical services at Kennedy Krieger.
 Collaborations with other Kennedy Krieger experts include a project designed to assess patient/parent satisfaction with outpatient clinical services as well as projects designed to monitor patient and staff safety practices during COVID-19.

 Dr. Zabel is board-certified in clinical neuropsychology by the American Board of Professional Psychology and is a licensed psychologist in Maryland.
-He joined the Hopkins/KKI faculty in 2002.
-He is active in the mentoring programs at the Kennedy Krieger Institute, and participates in the neuropsychological training of externs, pre-doctoral interns and post-doctoral residents.
-Dr. Zabel is the clinical director of the Department of Neuropsychology, and is active in the development of clinical services and provision of neuropsychological assessments at KKI.
+He joined the Hopkins/Kennedy Krieger faculty in 2002.
+He is active in the mentoring programs at the Kennedy Krieger Institute, and participates in the neuropsychological training of post-doctoral fellows.
+Dr. Zabel served as the clinical director of the Department of Neuropsychology from 2010 to 2019, and remains active in the development of clinical services and provision of neuropsychological assessments at Kennedy Krieger.

 Dr. Zabel received his doctoral degree in clinical psychology from Drexel University of Philadelphia, PA in 2000.
 He completed his internship training as well as a two-year post-doctoral fellowship in pediatric neuropsychology at the Kennedy Krieger Institute and Johns Hopkins University School of Medicine.